Mallory Knodel

 By Mallory Knodel

 This week I spoke at the United Nations 70th Commission on the Status of Women in a session titled “Automating Justice: Can Artificial Intelligence Increase Women’s and Girls’ Access to Justice?”
+The recording is available on the UN’s WebTV.
 I also delivered a short intervention at an EU side event on Preventing and Combating All Forms of Cyber Violence Against Girls, my reflections of which you can read about on GenderIT.

 On the topic of AI, over the past several years I’ve written guidance for two main audiences: for courts navigating AI systems in judicial contexts, and for technology companies building the tools themselves.
 This talk was different.
 This was guidance for feminists, civil society leaders, technologists, and advocates working toward gender justice and equity, because AI governance is no longer a niche technical issue.
 It is shaping the systems that structure everyday life.